How to Root Cannabis Cuttings

 How to Root Cannabis Cuttings in Water

-For this method, you’ll need to dip the cut end of your cutting in a rooting gel.
-The best rooting gel enhances root growth by providing essential nutrients and hormones.
-After applying the gel, gently insert the cutting into the soil, ensuring it stands upright.
+For this method, dip the cut end of your cutting in a rooting gel.
+After applying the gel, gently insert the cutting into your pre-soaked Jiffy or rockwool cube.

 Creating the Right Environment